What Is a Food Handler Card or Certificate? (Plus, How to Get One)

 - convenience stores that serve food like pizza or chicken

-A food handler card is a certificate that you earn after you complete a course on basic food safety principles and pass a test.
+You earn a food handler cards or certificate after you complete a course on basic food safety principles and pass a test.

 The purpose of earning your food handler card is to arm you with the knowledge to handle food safely at your job.